Collo006/wireframing/README.md

 Real-time collaboration for teams and stakeholders Drag-and-drop interface for fast wireframe creation It's ideal for wireframing because it’s easy to use, promotes team alignment, and speeds up the design iteration process.

+#  benefits of wireframing
+Clarifies project requirements early and identifies missing features Enhances communication between developers, designers, and stakeholders Reduces development rework by catching issues before coding Provides a clear structure that guides UI/UX and frontend implementation Enables early usability testing and user feedback Speeds up development by minimizing ambiguity
+Helps estimate time, resources, and technical feasibility accurately

+Wireframes guide the design process by laying out the structure and functionality of a product before visual design begins, ensuring that the team focuses on usability and content placement first.
+For example, wireframes can highlight missing features or unclear requirements, helping developers and designers align early
+For instance, a wireframe showing a login page ensures the developer understands exactly where to place input fields and buttons.
+# real-world scenario of a wireframe
+At a startup building a property booking platform, the team used wireframes to map out the user journey—from searching for a property to completing a booking.
+During a review session, a stakeholder pointed out that the search filters were placed below the property listings, which would have forced users to scroll down every time they wanted to refine their results.
+This usability issue would have made the platform frustrating to use.
+Because it was caught early in the wireframe, the team simply repositioned the filters to the top and added a collapsible design for mobile views.
+This change improved the user flow dramatically before a single line of code was written.